 The comedy team of Bob & Ray once had a skit about an idea called edible food packaging.
 It turns out the notion may not have been so far-fetched, as publishers are trying every possible idea to make their print products palatable.
 In Moscow, the the GazetaPacket is delivering news, crosswords, recipes and advertising on printed paper bags.
 It’s been running since last August.
 Editors Weblog tell of other ideas, like Bill Shein’s suggestions for edible paper, martini-flavored ink and naked women on the cover.
 That last one’s been tried and apparently doesn’t work, but you know what they say about if at first you don’t succeed…

 This entry was posted on Monday, July 13th, 2009 at 5:13 am and is filed under Advertising, blogging, Business News, BusinessModel, Citizen Journalism, Future of Journalism, Journalism, Layoffs, Local news, NewMedia, Newspapers, OnlineMedia, R.I.P., Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.